django-fluent/django-fluent-comments/README.rst

 The *django-fluent-comments* module enhances the default appearance of the *django.contrib.comments* application to be directly usable in web sites.

+The application is designed to be plug&play.
+It leverages django-crispy-forms_ to handle the form layout.

 Installation
 ============